-Except in limited circumstances, students will graduate under the foundation school program.
+Every student in a Texas public school who entered grade 9 in the 2014-2015 school year and thereafter will graduate under the foundation school program.
 Within the foundation graduation program are "endorsements," which are paths of interest that include Science, Technology, Engineering, and Mathematics ("STEM"); Business and Industry; Public Services; Arts and Humanities; and Multidisciplinary Studies.
 Endorsements earned by a student will be noted on the student's transcript and diploma.
 The foundation graduation program also involves the term "distinguished level of achievement," which reflects the completion of at least one endorsement and Algebra II as one of the required advanced mathematics credits.